 1. Cash and credit card

-2. Reserve a SIM card or portable wifi
+2. Pocket Wi-Fi or a SIM card

 There are many different SIM and pocket wifi providers at reasonable prices, and you can order it before you arrive in Japan, sometimes even with delivery to your hotel.
-The plus point to this is that you can update your SNS accounts throughout your journey, then your friends can see what a great time you are having in somewhere like Tokyo!

 3. Download useful apps

 Another plus point to having access to the internet wherever you go is that you can use a translation app or phrasebook.